undyau/meos-oz-from-svn/installer/readme.txt

+13 August 2013 (fork of 3.0.311)
+- Alter "Remaining Runners" to show who may be missing when running with people being auto-entered as they download.
+Also show when stick used by an existing runner was later re-used and hasn't downloaded.

 13 July 2013 (fork of 3.0.311)
 - Splits shown incorrectly when more than one control with a minimum-time (i.e. two road crossings).